A Mas Arai Mystery

 Naomi is taking a brief summer vacation from book events but will reappear soon!

-Hiroshima Boy Nominated for an Edgar Award!
+Hiroshima Boy Nominated for Both the Edgar & Anthony Awards!

 The Final Mas Arai Mystery

 LA gardener Mas Arai returns to Hiroshima to bring his best friend’s ashes to a relative on a small island, only to be embroiled in the mysterious death of a teenage boy who was about the same age Mas was when he survived the atomic bomb in 1945.

 “Hiroshima Boy is the final appearance for Mas Arai, the protagonist of Altadena author Naomi Hirahara’s seven-book mystery series.
 Hirahara has crafted a fitting “finale” to this Edgar Award-winning series: Mas, the 85-year-old retired L.A. gardener and amateur detective, returns to his birthplace of Japan to deliver the ashes of his best friend to an island off of Hiroshima.
 Hirahara would seem to be telling the quiet story of a coming home, but it’s also a metaphorical ghost story — the ghost images of the Japan Mas remembers, the atomic bomb and its far-reaching shadow, Mas’s dead friend, and a young boy whose body Mas discovers during his visit.
 The subsequent investigation launches a compelling plot, but the heart of the book, where it transcends its genre, is Hirahara’s moving exploration of the ways people are haunted.”

 — The Los Angeles Daily News, which included Hiroshima Boy in their list of “5 Wonderful New Books for Southern California Readers”